Question 1

 Source: Though Glasgow is bigger, Edinburgh has been Scotland's capital since the 15th century.

-Which mythical creature is the national animal of Scotland?
+Which of these is the national animal of Scotland?

 Source: The unicorn has been Scotland's national animal since the 1500s, chosen as a proud, untameable beast.